 WP Accessibility also fixes accessibility issues found in the WordPress core, such as removing redundant title attributes from page lists, category lists, and archive menus.

-AccessibleWP Toolbar, formerly known as Accessible Poetry, has a 4.5-star rating and more than 4000 active installations.
-The WordPress Plugin makes it easy to enable certain features and make your site more accessible.
+AccessibleWP Toolbar, formerly known as Accessible Poetry, has a 4.5 star rating and more than 4,000 active installs.
+The WordPress Plugin makes it easy for you to enable certain features and make your website more accessible.

 Key features of AccessibleWP Toolbar:

 - Enable keyboard navigation so users can navigate your site using their keyboard.

 - Allow users to disable CSS3 animations.

 - Allow users to change site colors to colors with better contrast.